Engee documentation

 Out[0]:

-Let us reconstruct the main harmonics.
-Let's choose some most significant frequencies and recover their contribution:
+Let's restore the main harmonics.
+Let's select a few of the most significant frequencies and restore their contribution.:

 In [ ]: